 Step 1.
 Estimate cost for managing project

-The main aim of cost estimation to indicate a realistic estimate needed to complete the project.
+The main aim of cost estimation is to indicate a realistic estimate needed to complete the project.
 The cost management plan serves as an input to the cost estimation process.

 It quantifies all the expenses associated with the resources required to execute the project along with the planning phase.
 Also, project managers have to consider multiple factors before the cost estimation process such as fixed, variable costs, overheads, time value of money, and inflation.